-The DropDMG Web site is located at http://www.c-command.com/dropdmg/.
-Questions about DropDMG may be sent to mailto:support@c-command.com.
+You can download the latest version of DropDMG from the DropDMG Web site.
+Questions about DropDMG may be sent to dropdmg@c-command.com.
 I'm always looking to improve DropDMG, so please feel free to send any feature requests to that address.